You may never have heard of a rare condition called “nutcracker esophagus” or “jackhammer esophagus.”

 Once jackhammer esophagus or esophageal spasm are diagnosed, treatment involves relaxing the esophagus muscles using:

 1. Medication.
 Calcium channel blockers relax the smooth muscle both in the arteries and in the esophagus.
-“Taking a calcium channel blocker before eating helps about 75 percent of patients with swallowing,” says Dr. Gabbard.
+“Taking a calcium channel blocker before eating helps about 75% of patients with swallowing,” says Dr. Gabbard.
 “But some can’t tolerate the blood pressure medicine.”

 If pain persists, he will prescribe a tricyclic antidepressant, which targets the esophageal nerves.